honeyai/Game-proposal-1/README.md

  ## within the game, you will chose pathways.
 Each pathway has a consaquence.
 Make sure to work with the other player to make it out of this place.
  ## if you are unable to work together the tie breaker will be a rock, paper, scissors match
  ## who ever is the winner, that path will be chosen
+ ## one way to win is the RPS match. the other is to pick the correct paths

  # Approach Taken
  ## wanted to add something that was personally apart of me. sleep paralaze is scary but interesting